dddrrreee/cs140e-24win/labs/1-compile/README.md

 -------------------------------------------------------------------
 ## 2. Use `gcc` to figure out assembly.

-You should answer these questions for checkoff and be prepared to show how you figured them out using the compiler and C code:
+You should answer these questions for checkoff.
+In each case: write a bit of C code, and be prepared to explain how the machine code it produces shows your answer is correct.
-  1. What register holds a pointer return value?
+  1. What register holds a pointer (not integer) return value?
   2. What register holds the third pointer argument to a routine?
-  3. If register r1 holds a pointer, what instruction do you use to store an 8-bit integer to that location?
+  3. If register `r1` holds a memory address (a pointer), what instruction do you use to store an 8-bit integer to that location?
-  4. If register r1 holds a pointer, what instruction do you use to load an 8-bit integer to that location?
+  4. Same as (3) but for load?
   5. Load/store 16-bit?
   6. Load/store 32-bit?
   7. Write some C code that will cause the compiler to emit a `bx` instruction that *is not* a function return.
   8. What does an infinite loop look like?
+Why?
   9. How do you call a routine whose address is in a register rather than a constant?
+(You'll use this in the threads lab.)

-Finally:
+Finally implement the following routines.
+(Note: you should cheat by using the compiler as above!)

-  1. Implement the routine `unsigned GET32(void *addr)` in assembly that does a 32-bit load of the memory pointed to by the address `addr` and returns it.
+  1. Implement a an assembly routine `unsigned GET32(void *addr)` that does a 32-bit load of the memory pointed to by address `addr` and returns it.
 Put your implementation in a `mem-op.S` assembly file and make sure it compiles with your `arm-none-eabi-gcc`.